tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/24SPY/wiki) for guidance, including the [How to see the ATCs Online](https://github.com/tiaguinho2009/24SPY/wiki/How-to-see-the-ATCs-Online) guide.

-## Latest Update DEV 0.1.3.6
+## Latest Update DEV 0.1.3.7

-- Added the logo of 24SPY to the tab of the browser.
-- Zoom and drag functionality optimization update.
-- Colors of CTRs and Aiports UI changed.
+- Started working with Aproach Zones!
+IMLR/IGAR Already working!
+- Correction on code ICAO of Paphos to IPAP.